theresaparker/Austin_Animal_Shelter/README.md

   ### Animal Demographics:
   >● What breeds and names are most common?

-  >● Are there more cats than dogs?
+  >● Are there more cats or dogs?

   ### Intake Questions:

-  >● Why are animals brought to the Animal Shelter?
+  >● Why are animals brought to the animal shelter?

   >● What times and months are the busiest for intakes?